modular/modular/KGEN/docs/public/programming-manual.md

-The extensions above are the cornerstone that provides low-level programming and provide abstraction capabilities, but many systems programmers prefer more control and predictability than what 'def' in Mojo provides.
-To recap, 'def' is defined by necessity to be very dynamic, flexible and generally compatible with
+The extensions above are the cornerstone that provides low-level programming and provide abstraction capabilities, but many systems programmers prefer more control and predictability than what `def` in Mojo provides.
+To recap, `def` is defined by necessity to be very dynamic, flexible and generally compatible with
 Python: arguments are mutable, local variables are implicitly declared on first use, and scoping isn't enforced.
 This is great for high level programming and